seekpinky/Flatiron_phase5cap/README.md

 **Recommendations:**

--Need some insight from other banker's to have a better feature selection.
+-Need some professional insight to have a better feature selection.

--Further examine to see if Loan_contract_type_cl, and Client_Income_Type_Retired carry more risk of default.
+-Further examine to see if `Loan_contract_type_cl`, and `Client_Income_Type_Retired` carry more risk of default.

 - Examine with payment history:This data set mainly consists of borrowers' background data.
 We want to investigate it further to see if the borrower's payment history pattern would change the prediction of this analysis.